Home/Legumes/Anasazi Beans

 Possible Risks & Side Effects

-!Consumption of raw or undercooked beans can lead to toxicity due to the presence of lectins, which are harmful compounds.
+!Consumption of raw or undercooked beans can lead to toxicity due to the presence of lectins.

-!Individuals with certain digestive disorders may experience discomfort when consuming beans due to their high fiber content.
+!Individuals with certain digestive disorders may experience discomfort from high fiber content.

 How to Prepare & Consume

-Soak beans overnight to reduce cooking time and improve digestibility.
-Cook thoroughly to eliminate any harmful compounds.
+Soak beans overnight to reduce cooking time and enhance digestibility.
+Cook thoroughly to eliminate any harmful substances.

 Smart Selection & Storage